scoresofunderscores/autogarden/README.md

 ## What about if I just want a no frills option that works on anything?

-If you don't want any frontend stuff, simply run **make barebones** instead of **make autogarden** and this will only set up an executable in /autogarden/raincheck as well as installing gpio.
+If you don't want any frontend stuff, simply run **make barebones** instead of **make install** and this will only set up an executable in /autogarden/raincheck as well as installing gpio.
 You'll still need to set up your /autogarden/PROGRAM.OPTIONS file with all of the correct information if you want to use the weather API, otherwise raincheck will always return 0 (dumb mode, will ALWAYS attempt to send a signal).
 You can then 'schedule' your tasks by adjusting your root's crontab, with something like this to control your devices:

 0 7 * * * /autogarden/raincheck && gpio mode 0 out && gpio write 0 1 && sleep 30 && gpio write 0 0;